 Form the Dough

-- Whisk together the gluten-free flour, almond flour, brown sugar, granulated sugar, baking soda, cinnamon, and salt.
+- Whisk gluten-free flour, almond flour, brown sugar, granulated sugar, baking soda, cinnamon, and salt.

-- With a pastry knife, cut in the butter until it is evenly incorporated.*
+- Use a pastry knife to cut in butter until evenly incorporated.

-- Stir in the honey and 1 tablespoon of water.
+- Stir in honey and 1 tablespoon of water.
+Add water gradually until mixture resembles wet sand and forms a ball when pressed or gently kneaded.

 Make the Crackers

-- Take ½ of the dough and roll it out on a piece of well-floured parchment paper to about ⅛-inch thickness.
+- Roll out half of the dough on a well-floured parchment paper to ⅛-inch thickness.

 - Cut the dough into roughly 2-inch squares with a ruler and sharp knife or square cookie cutter.